-3.1 ATPs are innovative medical products based on genes, cells and tissues.
+- 3.1 ATPs are innovative medical products based on genes, cells and tissues.
 The rapid scientific advancement in the research and development of ATPs offers great medical potential for benefiting patients.
 At the same time, due to their complicated nature and our limited knowledge and experience, the risks and long-term side effects of ATPs need to be carefully managed.

-3.2 Some safety and quality issues of ATPs, such as donor's status and contamination of materials, and long-term risks, such as tumourigenesis and effects on offspring, may only be revealed after the use of ATPs.
-In case of any safety and quality issues identified, identification of which particular batch of ATPs and particular patients that could potentially be affected is essential for planning and initiating follow-up actions.
-An effective and efficient traceability system covering from the donation through processing to the end use and preservation of records for extended period are required to achieve this purpose.

-3.3 In Hong Kong, ATPs are regulated as pharmaceutical products under the PPO.
-Under the Pharmacy and Poisons Regulations, Cap.
-138A, licensed wholesalers and manufacturers are required to record the name and address of the practitioners or dentists to whom ATPs are supplied for use.

-3.4 In order to allow the complete tracing of ATP Treatment from the licensed manufacturers or wholesalers to the patients who have received a particular ATP for quality or safety reasons, it is important for the following "ATP Users" providing the ATP Treatment to maintain a register or a tracing system to record the details of the use and application of the product-

-- medical practitioners - dentists

-- healthcare institutions, including the Hospital Authority and the Licensed Private Healthcare Facilities - 3.5 This document serves to provide guidance on such record keeping.
+Thus, enhanced record keeping requirements with longer retention period ensure sufficient monitoring and tracing of the patients who received an ATP treatment in case of any safety and quality issues identified. - 3.2 In Hong Kong, ATPs are regulated as pharmaceutical products under the PPO.
+Under the [proposed amendment of] Pharmacy and Poisons Regulations, Cap.
+138A, licensed wholesalers and manufacturers are required to record the name and address of the practitioners or dentists to whom ATPs are supplied for use. - 3.3 In order to allow the complete tracing of ATP treatment from the licensed manufacturers or the licensed wholesalers to the patients who have received a particular ATP for quality or safety reasons, it is important for the following "ATP users" providing the ATP treatment to maintain a register or a tracing system to record the details of the use and application of the product - (a) medical practitioners; - (b) dentists; - (c) healthcare institutions, including the Hospital Authority and private healthcare facilities registered under the Private Healthcare Facilities Ordinance (Cap.633). - 3.4 This document serves to provide guidance on such record keeping.